rtyle/ping4pow/README.md

 ### Hardware

-The stack will be assembled with the PoE base on the bottom, the relay module in the middle and the core on the top.
+The stack will be assembled in the order described above.

-#### Relay Module
+#### Module13.2 4Relay v1.1

 Only the first relay in the module will be used.
 It will be configured to provide module input power to relay output power in a Normally Closed (NC) fashion.